ArtiomKrits92/Devops_Final_Project/README.md

 5. **Access the application**
    - Open your browser and navigate to `http://localhost:31415`
-   - The application will automatically create data files in `website/data/` on first run
+   - The application will automatically create data files in `data/` directory on first run

 ### 2.3 Containerization with Docker